 Note that not all processes can be attached to.
 Some processes might run in a protected mode that disallows debugging (such as many Apple-provided system applications, on macOS), or your user account might not have the proper rights to attach to them.
 Also, you might be trying to attach the CLR debugger to a process that does not host the .NET runtime.

-If attaching fails, you will see an error message, and the "Attach to Process" sheet remains open. if attaching is successful, you will see the Pausing the application.turn yellow, the "Attach to Process" sheet will close, and you'll be ready to debug, for example by
+If attaching fails, you will see an error message, and the "Attach to Process" sheet remains open.
+If attaching is successful, you will see the Pausing the application.turn yellow, the "Attach to Process" sheet will close, and you'll be ready to debug, for example by

 Note that a Debug Session can be ended either by detaching from the process (but leaving it running) or by stopping the process.
 The default ⌘./Ctrl+. shortcut will default to "detach", for attached debug sessions, and to "stop" for debug sessions launched via "Debug|Run.

-You can stop a session by right-clicking the debug session's node in the Threads and Callstacks pane and choosing "Stop" instead "Detach".
+You can stop a session by right-clicking the debug session's node in the Threads and Callstacks pane and choosing "Stop" instead of "Detach".